benmvp/slides/2018/reactalicante/react-perf.md

 NOTES:
-- Again, copying arrays and objects usually isn't a big deal
+- To reemphasize, copying arrays and objects usually isn't a big deal
 - But for large amounts of data it can be expensive
 - So you can leverage some immutable data structures
-  * Make maintaining immutability more efficient
+  * To make maintaining immutability more efficient
 - You can use a library like `Immutable` or `seamless-immutable` to have true immutable objects
 - `Immutable` is the big player, yet another library from Facebook
   * Only used it a bit